tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

 - [ ] Complete workflows with admin and no project selected.
 - [ ] Complete proper ordering by switchboard tag and serial for circuits.
 - [ ] Update index view header lines.
+- [ ] Custom error view for not found errors. e.g. Case where admin deletes a record than uses browser back button.
+- [ ] Translation of html5 messages on required fields.
+Alternatively, suppress html 5 and use client side js.

 ## Refactoring Opportunities